Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## My former life as a designer

 In my former life I was a graphic designer, specialised in designing books, art catalogues and museum concepts for the 'big' Dutch museums.
 Well, Dutch museums aren't that big, but the Van Gogh Museum is famous anough.
 Among other, our design agency was for more than 15 years in full service for the VGM.
-We contributed to all the major pioneerwork in presenting a modern museum to a broad audience, including the automation of text content and color management of the museum's reproduction output.
+We contributed to all the major pioneer work in presenting a modern museum to a broad audience, including the automation of text content and color management of the museum's reproduction output.

 <br/>
 <div class="home-img_vangogh">